-Today, most of the world's Tajik live in Tajikistan, Central Asia.
+Today, most of the world's Tajiks live in Tajikistan, Central Asia.
 However, many formerly lived in Afghanistan.
 After the Soviet Union's invasion and occupation of Afghanistan (from 1979 to 1988), fighting continued between Afghan groups seeking power.
-It was during this period of chaos and violence, that up to five million Afghans fled to Pakistan; more than one million of whom were Tajik.
+It was during this period of chaos and violence that up to five million Afghans fled to Pakistan; more than one million of whom were Tajiks.

-The Afghani Tajik are an Indo-Iranian people who have light skin and black hair.
+The Afghani Tajiks are an Indo-Iranian people who have light skin and black hair.
 However, intermarriage has greatly influenced their features.
-The Tajik are closely related to the Persians of Iran, and speak a dialect of Farsi, the Persian language.
+The Tajiks are closely related to the Persians of Iran, and speak a dialect of Farsi, the Persian language.